PasticcinoV2/PasticcinoV2/README.md

 - 👋 Hi, I’m @PasticcinoV2
 - 👀 I’m interested in Marketing and Online Media
 - 🌱 I’m currently learning Social Skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Project on Minecraft and Networks
 - 📫 How to reach me Pasticcino#4158

 <!---